AstraZeneca/runnable/docs/concepts/run-log.md

 # Run Log

 In magnus, Run log captures all the information required to accurately describe a run.
-It shoould not confused with your application logs, which are project dependent.
+It should not confused with your application logs, which are project dependent.
 Independent of the providers of any systems (compute, secrets, run log, catalog), the structure of the run log would remain the same and should enable you to compare between runs.

 To accurately recreate an older run either for debugging purposes or for reproducibility, it should capture all the variables of the system and their state during the run.
-For the purpse of data science applications, it boils down to:
+For the purple of data science applications, it boils down to:

 - Data: The source of the data and the version of it.